 Blogging without aim, focus, or a goal is like doing something really important but you have no freaking idea why.

 In order to not get bored, and inevitably end up quitting your blog, you need to set yourself some realistic SMART blogging goals.

 How do you do that exactly?

-Well, firstly, you need to be fully aware why you’re blogging first.
+Well, firstly, you need to be fully aware of why you're blogging first.
 What is the purpose of your blog?

 Then decide where you want to go with your blog, or where you want to be in X amount of time.